KerfuffleV2/smolrsrwkv/README.md

 The first step is to convert the `.pth` to SafeTensors format.
 Look at `pth_to_safetensors.py` for an example.

 After that, you should just be able to `cargo run --release`.
 You can try compiling without `--release` but it's likely everything will be insanely slow.
+Also try `cargo run --release -- --help` to see commandline options.

-**Note**: The default is to use all logical cores.
-If you don't want that, set the `RAYON_NUM_THREADS` environment variable.
+**Note**: The default is to use all logical cores, see the commandline options.

 ## How it works

 Here is a (possibly wrong) high level description of the steps involved in evaluating the model.
-You will need to refer to the source in `src/model.rs` for this to make sense.
+You will need to refer to the source in `smolrwkv/src/simple/model.rs` for this to make sense.

 Also, strongly consider reading these first: